The Sleeping Prince (fairy tale)

 The Sleeping Prince is a Greek fairy tale collected by Georgios A. Megas in Folktales of Greece.

 It is Aarne-Thompson 425G: False Bride takes the heroine's place as she tries to stay awake; recognition when heroine tells her story.
 This is also found as part of Nourie Hadig, and a literary variant forms part of the frame story of the Pentamerone.

 The tale type was also closely related to AaTh 437, "The Supplanted Bride (The Needle Prince)".
-However, the last major revision of the International Folktale Classification Index, written in 2004 by German folklorist Hans-Jörg Uther, reclassified the tale type as ATU 894, "The Ogre Schoolmaster and the Stone of Pity".
+However, the last major revision of the International Folktale Classification Index, written in 2004 by German folklorist Hans-Jörg Uther, subsumed tale type AaTh 437 as new type ATU 894, "The Ogre Schoolmaster and the Stone of Pity".